facil-io/cstl/fio-stl.md

 The facil.io C STL provides a very simple String library (`fio_bstr`) that wraps around the *Binary Safe Core String Helpers*, emulating (to some effect and degree) the behavior of the famous [Simple Dynamic Strings library](https://github.com/antirez/sds).

+This String storage paradigm can be very effective and it is used as the default String key implementation in Maps when `FIO_MAP_KEY` is undefined.

 To create a new String simply write to `NULL` and a new `char *` pointer will be returned, pointing to the first byte of the new string.

 All `fio_bstr` functions that mutate the string return a pointer to the new string (**make sure to update the pointer!**).